NervanaSystems/ngraph/ABOUT.md

 Features
 --------

-The nGraph (IR) Intermediate Representation contains a combination of device-specific and non-device-specific optimization :
+nGraph performs a combination of device-specific and non-device-specific optimizations:

 -   **Fusion** -- Fuse multiple ops to to decrease memory usage.
 -   **Data layout abstraction** -- Make abstraction easier and faster